-It was with great excitement, in her body and voice, that our team lead told me about a new project.
+It was with great excitement, in her body and voice, that our team director told me about a new project.
 Call center agents will be able to see important information about the customer on the line before the start of the call.
-They’ll be able to greet the caller by her name and be ready with alternative hotels to offer because they’ll know which itinerary she’s calling about and the reason for her call.
+They’ll be able to greet the caller by her name and be ready with alternative hotels to offer because they’ll know in advance which itinerary she’s calling about and the reason for her call.

 I was proud to be the lead designer for such greatness.

 Every Great Project Starts With Research

 I needed to figure out how agents greet callers today.
 I visited two big call centers in the Philippines, and spent the days interviewing agents and listening to agent-customer conversations.
 I learned some fascinating things.
 While I always thought we need to help customers find the best hotel in their destined location, 95% of callers have done research prior to calling, and when they call they already have a hotel in mind.
 This kind of information can have a big impact on how an agent starts the call.

 When I later interviewed agents one on one, I learned another really important thing - I was designing tools for people who can’t relate with the people they were servicing.

 These agents are young, mostly tech savvy.
 When I asked them to tell me about a time they had a need to call support, not just for travel, for anything - they looked at me and laughed.
 None of them ever did.
 Personally, I also don’t like to call support and avoid it if I can.
 But this was really important to understand, and one of my biggest design challenges.
 I was designing tools for customer support agents, a role I was struggling to understand, and they were servicing Expedia customers, people they couldn’t fully understand.